 In addition to the brunch on Saturday, several student focused groups are collaborating to host field games and activities on Todd Field from 3-6pm welcoming students back to campus.
 ASUPS, RSA, IFC, Panhellenic, and Residence Life will be hosting games, snocones, music, and more on Todd Field.
 Students are invited to bring their friends, or make new ones, and celebrate the last weekend of summer before classes start.

 Last but not least, Residence Life student staff will be providing dozens of small group activities throughout the welcome weekend specific to unique interests and communities.
-From organizing a running group down to Ruston, board games in Trimble, walking to the Proctor Farmer’s market, a trip to Charlotte’s Blueberry Farm, and more – staff are excited to reintroduce you to campus and the Tacoma community.
+From walking to the Proctor Farmer’s market, a trip to Charlotte’s Blueberry Farm, beginning yoga, a free showing of Anchor Man 2 and more – staff are excited to reintroduce you to campus and the Tacoma community.
 More information on these activities will be available at move in August 29th.